Active Record Connection Pool

 # stale, we can live with that (bulk_make_new_connections will make

-# sure not to exceed the pool's @size limit).
+# sure not to exceed the pool's @max_connections limit).

 bulk_make_new_connections(1) if needs_new_connection